-There is a lot of confusion surrounding the difference between a deep plane facelift procedure and a SMAS facelift.
+There is a lot of confusion surrounding the difference between a deep plane facelift procedure and a SMAS lift or SMAS facelift compared to traditional facelift techniques.
 Both facelift procedures provide a rejuvenating effect, but the techniques used differ, and the results may vary.
+Here’s a look at the two anti-ageing surgical procedures, which are types of cosmetic surgery aimed at facial rejuvenation.
+At Kensington Medical our GMC specialist registered plastic surgeons ensure the best possible outcomes and safety, especially when considering advanced methods like the deep plane technique and the SMAS facelift.

 Understanding Facelift Surgery

-A deep plane facelift procedure is a surgical technique that involves making incisions in natural contours to minimize scarring, addressing deeper facial tissues for enhanced results, and ensuring longevity of the effects.
-The procedure involves dissection beneath the SMAS into the deeper layer and deeper SMAS layer, allowing access to underlying tissues such as the SMAS, platysma muscle, and facial ligaments for more effective lifting and repositioning.
+A deep plane facelift procedure is a surgical technique that involves making incisions in natural contours to minimise scarring, addressing deeper facial tissues for enhanced results, and ensuring longevity of the effects.
+The procedure involves working beneath the SMAS layer, allowing for a more comprehensive lift and repositioning of deeper facial structures.
+This deep plane approach specifically targets the deeper structures of the face, including foundational tissues and ligaments, which leads to more significant and longer-lasting results compared to a traditional SMAS facelift that only addresses the superficial layers of the face.
 The deep plane technique also aids in volume restoration, enhancing facial volume and addressing volume loss for overall facial rejuvenation.

-The deep plane technique allows for tension-free skin closure and provides significant, long-lasting aesthetic improvements by targeting deeper anatomical structures.
+The deep plane approach requires anatomical knowledge and technical skill, offering natural-looking results by addressing multiple facial layers at a deeper anatomical level.
+Deep plane facelift offers long-lasting rejuvenation by repositioning deeper facial structures, resulting in a softer, more organic appearance.
+The deep plane face and neck lift technique allows for tension-free skin closure and provides significant, long-lasting aesthetic improvements by targeting and repositioning deeper tissues.
 It removes excess fat that can accumulate in the jowls, neck, and cheeks, as well as skin and muscle from the lower face and neck, typically used to improve the appearance of sagging skin, wrinkles, and jowls.

 What Is a SMAS Facelift?